 3. To establish a communication channel successfully, ISP must authenticate itself with SAL using a user name and password.
 The user name is that of the account under which the VEA service is running, usually root.
 Use the vxsalcmd command to add this user account with SAL administrator privileges, and set an appropriate password for it.
 To allow ISP to have transparent access to SAL, also use the vxsalcmd command to store the password on the local machine in encrypted form.
-See "Configuring root as a SAL User" on page 180 for details, and refer to the "Command and Configuration File Reference" appendix in the SANPoint Control Administrator's Guide for more information on using the vxsalcmd command.
+See "Configuring root as a SAL User" on page 194 for more information.